Nusantara Capital City Authority

-A third cabinet reshuffle of Onward Indonesia Cabinet was done on 10 March 2022, with both the Chairman and Vice Chairman of Nusantara Capital City Authority inaugurated at the reshuffle.
+A third cabinet reshuffle of Onward Indonesia Cabinet was done on 10 March 2022, with both the Head and Deputy Head of Nusantara Capital City Authority inaugurated at the reshuffle.

 On 4 May 2022 the permanent constitution of the Authority, Presidential Regulation No. 62/2022 was published, formally establishing the Authority, although the date of the Decree backdated to 18 April 2022.

+Since enactment of Presidential Decree No. 75/2024 on 11 July 2024, the authority also made as special region governing body of Nusantara, resulting the head of authority possessed political and governor power on par to a provincial governor.

 Powers

-According to the law on State Capital, the Authority executive office has power and will enjoy the status of a ministerial office, but with additional unique powers vested to the office.
+According to the State Capital Act, the Authority executive office has power and will enjoy the status of a ministerial office, but with additional unique powers vested to the office.
 The executive office shall hold both executive power (similar to all provincial governors) and legislative power of a provincial regional representative council, hence no election for provincial governor or legislative body shall ever be held in the future new capital.
 The capital residents will only participate in three elections: presidential, senatorial, and congressional elections, different from other provinces who may participate up to seven elections.
 These privileges resulted with the future capital of Indonesia in a unique position among other provinces of Indonesia, even from existing special regions of Indonesia.

-Not only that, based from the law, the executive office of the Authority even has power to appoint the candidates for Nusantara's representatives at People's Representative Council and Regional Representative Council through legalized deal enabled by the law and consultation with General Elections Commission, thus bypassing the requirement for political parties to send their cadres and setting them as political representatives in the lower house DPR or regional representatives in the upper house DPD.

 Aside of the unique power given by the executive which combine the local executive and legislative function, the law also granted the executive office other powers in: